rdsea/sys4bigml/tutorials/observability/02-multi-service-container-tracing/README.md

-# Tracing service-based system on Edge environment
+# 02-multi-service-container-tracing

-## Goal
+## Study goals
+- Give an example for an end-to-end trace setting in service-based applications
+  - Instrumentation
+    - Lib-based instrumentation
+  - Collector
+    - receive - process - export
-- This observability focuses on tracing
+  - Backends of tracing

 The traditional setting for a distributed tracing in an example for our ML system as figure:
 ![A traditional setting with distributed tracing](doc/img/traditional_tracing_sys.png)